SHIELD-T/n8n-workflows/AUTOMATOR_PRO_COURSE_OVERVIEW.md

 #### **What You'll Learn:**
 - What is Automation?
 Why It Matters in 2025+
 - Intro to n8n: Core Concepts (Nodes, Triggers, Execution)
-- Self-Hosting n8n (Docker on VPS)
+- Self-Hosting n8n (Docker on Render)
 - Exploring the n8n UI (Workflows, History, Logs)
 - Your First Automation (Telegram message on Google Form submission)
 - Webhooks & APIs 101 for Beginners